demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

 ### Fetch Issues

-If you encounter fetch issues and you have enriching enabled, it may have happened as a result of pressing the `Reset the "last run" timestamp` button.
+If you encounter fetch issues and you have enriching enabled, the issue may be the result of pressing the `Reset the "last run" timestamp` button.
 Note that the way to reset the mechanism is to run the `splunk-reset-enriching-fetch-mechanism` command.
 See [here](#resetting-the-enriching-fetch-mechanism).